 To ensure your magnet lasts for a long time and to decrease the chance of it losing power it’s probably a good idea that you give it a clean every now and then.

 You can use an old toothbrush to give it a going over every few throws, then a quick dry off with an old rag this will be more than sufficient.
-This will get rid of any of the iron sand or crap that builds up.
+This will get rid of any of the iron sand or dirt that builds up.

 Useful Magnet Fishing Links

 Generally speaking, this hobby is relatively simple.
 You will find your own way after you get out there and practice.
 There is no right or wrong way to do things.
-I suggest you be aware of safety precautions and act responsibly when near to the water.
+I suggest you be aware of safety precautions and act responsibly when near the water.